raystyle/RangeForge/Release/SDL.md

 c:\Temp\Tools>
 ```

 The **audit** feature is a key part of the Range Forge architecture.
 It helps illustrate behavior and log static observables and IOC's associated with a test scenario.
 Also, auditing illustrates that Range Forge calculates all pseudo-random values before compilation time.
 This is an important feature that allows Range Forge to clean downstream artifacts after a test is complete.
-And, when using **seeded polymorphism**, it allows you to see that Range Forge generated tests can be reproduced in a QA lab or across multiple teams.
+And, when using **seeded polymorphism**, it allows you to see that Range Forge generated tests that can be reproduced in a QA lab or across multiple teams.

 For more information on how to use the ```RangeForge.exe``` command line, see [Cmdline.md]()